SoftCircuits/ParsingHelper/README.md

 token = helper.ParseToken(char.IsWhiteSpace);
 ```

+The library also has a number of other methods and overloads for parsing characters.

 ## Parsing Quoted Text

 You may have an occassion to parse quoted text.
 In this case, you will probably want the quoted text (without the quotes).
 The `ParseQuotedText()` method makes this easy.